Korchvagen/rsschool-cv/cv.md

 ### Experience

 I have no work experience.
-I am currently taking a RSSchool course on Frontend development.
+I am currently taking a RSSchool course on Frontend Development.
 I also completed the tasks of the following coursework:
 * The program of the assortment of toys in the store
 * The program for broadcasting sound from a smartphone to a PC via Bluetooth.